laerciom1/Splitz/README.md

 - [ ] Delete/Edit (with swipe command)
 - [ ] Permission to edit group preferences
 - [ ] (?)
 Encrypt data on Firebase
+- [ ] Remove lint ignores from the code

 ### Good to have:
 - [ ] Export data from the bills of the month